Manarom/JCAMPDXir.jl/README.md

 ## Current state of the package

-Currently, the package parses JCAMP-DX files written as  '(X++(Y..Y))' format (most common in spectroscopy) in a single block (##TITLE...##END), with a fixed number of values per line except for the last line before the '##END' statement.
-Data may be written separated by specified delimiter, in PAC format or mixed
+Currently, the package parses JCAMP-DX files written in  '(X++(Y..Y))' and '(XY...XY)' format in a single or multiple blocks (##TITLE...##END), with a fixed quantity of numbers per each line except for the last line before the '##END' statement.
+Data may be written separated by specified delimiter, in PAC format or mixed.

 Under development:
- - Compound files with multiple data blocks
  - SQZ and DIF data formats